 - Chem 343 (organic chemistry) previous or concurrent (fall) registration with Biocore 381

 Before filling out an application, please be sure to have an up to date student record transcript in .pdf form, as well as a personal statement (see below for prompt).
 We ask UW students to submit a student record for their transcript which can be obtained from the registrar’s office here: https://myinfo.wisc.edu OR by logging into My UW, open up Student Center, click on My Academics, click Request my student record.

 Personal statement (no more than 400 words) addressing the following:

 Describe something that inspires you or something that you have learned recently (e.g. hobby, watching or participating in an athletic performance, community service, learning from a new friend, a book, article, piece of music, TED talk).

 Tips on writing your personal statement:

-- It doesn't need to be grand-- just something that has inspired you.
+- It doesn't need to be grand-- just something that has inspired you to learn.

 - Make it personal.
 This is your chance to tell us about your challenges and growth as a learner.